 The likelihood is that a V2 vaccine will be marginally effective, cause health complications in some small percentage of the people getting it, and lose what efficacy it had within a year.
 A cure for this cold is not going to be had in the rush that characterizes this vaccination crusade.

 Another salient point is that a viable V2 vaccine will be thwarted in fat people.
 Obesity compromises the immune system.
+Vaccines simply don’t work well in those with weak immune systems.
 Therefore, a V2 vaccine won’t help those most at risk of severe covid.

 Unsurprisingly, a small group of wealthy countries has bought more than half of the expected supply of the most promising vaccines.
 Nearly 2/3rds of the world’s population will not have a vaccine until at least 2022.

 In an alliance led by the World Health Organization (WHO), 156 countries have joined an initiative – dubbed Covax – to get V2 jabs to all countries.
 China has joined, and will offer its vaccines.
 The US has not.
-WHO has agreed a no-fault compensation plan for claims of serious side effects in people who get jabbed under Covax.
+WHO agreed to a no-fault compensation plan for claims of serious side effects in people who get jabbed under Covax.
+V2 vaccine makers get to treat the world’s peoples as guinea pigs with impunity.

 Ishi Nobu, “Covid-19 Pandemic: Daily World Report,” which has the latest covid vaccine news.